Computing and Electronic Communications Policy

 The Syracuse University Computer System includes: computers, communications networks, computer accounts, web pages, network access, central computing and telecommunications facilities, and related services.
 The Computer System at Syracuse University is maintained by Information Technology and Services (ITS), located at 4-173 Center for Science and Technology.

 Access to and use of the University's Computer System is a privilege granted to currently enrolled Syracuse University students, faculty, and staff.
 All users of the Computer System must act responsibly and maintain the integrity of the Computer System.
 The University reserves the right to deny, limit, revoke, or extend computing privileges and access to the Computer System in its discretion.
-In addition, alleged violations of this policy or violation of other University policies in the course of using the Computer System may result in an immediate loss of computing privileges and may also result in the referral of the matter to the University Judicial System or other appropriate authority.
+In addition, alleged violations of this policy or violation of other University policies in the course of using the Computer System may result in an immediate loss of computing privileges and may also result in the referral of the matter to the University Student Conduct System or other appropriate authority.

 All messages, data files and programs stored in or transmitted via the Computer System ("Electronic Communications") are Syracuse University records.
 The University reserves the right to access and disclose all messages, data files and programs sent over or stored in its Computer System for any purpose.